-- Under the age of 15 years and meet the eligibility criteria as determined by their applying parent's/guardian's status with DEASP and HSE, prior to the closure of CCSP to new registrations on 15th November 2019; - 2.
-In attendance at a TUSLA registered service within 4 weeks of the service opening; - 3.
-Registered by a service provider on the PIP online system under the CCSP Saver Programme Funding Agreement, and, - 4.
+- 1. Under the age of 15 years and; - Registered on CCSP prior to the closure of CCSP to new registrations on 15th November 2019, been in attendance and retained a registration under the CCSP Saver Programme up to and including the COVID-19 enforced closure of services on 12th March 2020, and who did not leave the CCSP Saver Programme to register for NCS; - 3.
+In attendance at a TUSLA registered service within 4 weeks of the service opening for the 2021/2022 programme year; - 4.
+Registered by a Service Provider on the PIP online system under the CCSP Saver Programme Funding Agreement, and, - 5.
 In attendance in a service in accordance with the session type and pattern of attendance that the child has been registered as on PIP.

-At the beginning of the 2020/2021 programme year, a check will be done on the Saver's eligibility status, currently by API via the DEASP and HSE database (for medical card holders).
+When a registration is submitted on PIP for the 2021/2022 programme year, a check will be carried out on the parent's/guardian's eligibility status, currently by API via the Department of Social Protection (DSP) and HSE database (for medical card holders etc.).